 - A collection of analysis methods and tests

 - Does my class hierarchy make sense?

+- Tests: Rigidity, Identity, Unity (discussed in the following slides)

 - Developed ~2000-2004 by Nicola Guarino and Chris Welty

 - Based on philosophical foundations

 Rigidity

 - Consider the following task:

 - Build an ontology for public transport

 - "Passengers can be people and animals."